This post may contain affiliate links. Read my disclosure policy.

 - Cool slightly on the baking sheets before transferring to a cooling rack to cool completely.

-- Use one type of chocolate chips or up to three or four different types, including white, milk, semi-sweet, and dark.
+- Mix up the chocolate.
+Use one type of chocolate chips or up to three or four different types, including white, milk, semi-sweet, and dark.
 You can even try peanut butter chips or butterscotch chips.

-- Press marshmallows in the center to make Fluffernutter Cookies.
+- Add marshmallows.
+Press marshmallows in the center to make Fluffernutter Cookies.

-- Top each one with a Reese’s and make Peanut Butter Cup Cookies.
+- Add candy.
+Top each one with a Reese’s and make Peanut Butter Cup Cookies.

-- Make Peanut Butter Cookie Sandwiches with Nutella and marshmallow cream.
+- Use marshmallow cream.
+Make Peanut Butter Cookie Sandwiches with Nutella and marshmallow cream.

 Since these are flourless peanut butter cookies, it is easy to make them gluten free.
 These are all gluten free ingredients, so just be sure the brands you choose are not manufactured in facilities where there could be cross-contamination if you have celiac disease or are highly sensitive.